johandry/CKA/README.md

 To configure and manage the cluster we'll use `kubectl`.
 This command use `~/.kube/config` as configuration file with all the Kubernetes endpoints that you might use.

-A **context** is a conbination of a cluster and user credentials.
+A **context** is a combination of a cluster and user credentials.
 To switch between contexts or cluster use the command:

 ```bash
 kubectl config use-context NAME